Lin Biao: Chinese Civil War

 After Chiang's forces successfully occupied several strategic locations within the Jiangxi Soviet, in 1934, Lin was one of the first Red Army commanders to publicly advocate the abandonment of the Jiangxi Soviet, but he was opposed by most Red Army commanders, especially Braun and Peng Dehuai.
 After the Communists finally resolved to abandon their base, later in 1934, Lin continued his position as one of the most successful commanders in the Red Army during the Long March.
 Under the direction of Mao and Zhou, the Red Army finally arrived at the remote Communist base of Yan'an, Shaanxi, in December 1936.

 Lin and Peng Dehuai were generally considered the Red Army's best battlefield commanders, and were not rivals during the Long March.
 Both of them had supported Mao's rise to de facto leadership at the Zunyi Conference in January 1935.
 Lin may have become privately dissatisfied with Mao's strategy of constant evasion by the end of the Long March, but continued to support Mao publicly.

 The American journalist Edgar Snow met Lin Biao in the Communist base of Shaanxi in 1936, and wrote about Lin in his book, Red Star Over China.
-Snow's account focused more on the role of Peng than Lin, evidently having had long conversations with, and devoting two whole chapters to, Peng (more than any individual apart from Mao).
-But he says of Lin:
+Snow's account focused more on the role of Peng than Lin, evidently having had long conversations with, and devoting two whole chapters to, Peng (more than any other individual apart from Mao).
+Though he said of Lin:

 Lin Biao did not present the bluff, lusty face of Peng Dehuai.
 He was ten years younger, rather slight, oval-faced, dark, handsome.
 Peng talked with his men.
 Lin kept his distance.
 To many he seemed shy and reserved.
 There are no stories reflecting warmth and affection for his men.
 His fellow Red Army commanders respected Lin, but when he spoke, it was all business ...